-To enhance support for High Risk-High Reward research, the Common Fund has created four unique funding opportunities for scientists with exceptional creativity who propose highly innovative approaches to major contemporary challenges in biomedical research:
+The High-Risk, High-Reward Research program has four unique funding opportunities for exceptionally creative scientists who propose highly innovative approaches to major challenges in biomedical research:

 Developing an Auto-Focusing Contact Lens Modeled after Fish

 Hongrui Jiang, a 2011 New Innovator, designed extremely small, super light-sensitive sensors inspired by the retina of elephant nose fish.
 The work is a step towards creating a contact lens that autofocuses within milliseconds that can be used to treat presbyopia.
 Jiang's work is featured in an NIH press release and on Discovery News.
 Read more

 PBS's NOVA Features Christine Denny in "Memory Hackers"

 Christine Denny, a 2013 Early Independence awardee, was featured in PBS's NOVA "Memory Hackers," which aired February 10, 2016 on PBS.
 The special examines the science of memory editing.

 Viviana Gradinaru, a 2013 New Innovator, modified a virus so it is capable of crossing the blood-brain barrier to deliver genes to nervous system cells.
 The virus could help researchers map the brain and deliver therapeutics.
 Read more.